 Potatoes and Tomatoes

 We’ll be digging more deeply into each pillar over the coming months, so for now I’d like to present two fictional retailers we’ll be following through each blog.
-Let’s call the two companies Tomato Town and Potato Town.
+Let’s call the two companies We Sell Tomatoes and We Sell Potatoes.

 Both sell produce items.
 They’re both are sizable retailers with over 250 stores and 10,000+ employees.
 And both are implementing a new WFM system.
-But here’s the crucial difference—Tomato Town is prioritizing Change Management in their project; Potato Town is not.
+But here’s the crucial difference—We Sell Tomatoes is prioritizing Change Management in their project; We Sell Potatoes is not.

 Both retailers will need to find a way to help their managers and on-the-ground staff understand the new scheduling processes and clocking systems.
 More than this, they’ll need to make sure everyone is actually using those systems—and using them properly.

 But there’s more to think about than just end-users.
 The administrative teams will need to learn new processes that will significantly shake up their workdays.
 Your forecasting specialists will suddenly have a lot of new data and they’ll need to know what to do with it.

 Over the next few blogs in this series, we’ll look at our Stakeholders, Communication, Training, and Adoption approach.
 We’ll highlight what these two companies will do differently and see how those different approaches will affect each of their projects.